sakaicontrib/sakai-wildapricot-integration/readme.md

 Sakai process every user and grants access to the content which the user has access too, including courses or sites which belongs to a membership level or a member group.

+### Event registrations sync

+The integration supports events and event registrations, when a wa user registers in an event, Sakai will enroll the user in the courses associated to that event.
+If a member of the course is not registered in a particular event, the member will be removed from the course in the next execution.

 ## Technical documentation
 ### Integration configuration
 Set the following properties in the **sakai.properties** file: